Gujarat AYUSH Counselling 2025: Additional Round Choice Filling Till December 15

 Applications of Bernoulli's Theorem(II)

-• It is a device is used for measuring the rate of flow of liquid through pipes.
+• It is a device used for measuring the rate of flow of liquid through pipes.

-• This device based on application Bernoulli's theorem.
+• This device is based on the application of Bernoulli's theorem.

 • The image of the Venturi Meter device is given below